ragnarok268/safety-valve/README.md

-# Safety Valve (Public Skeleton)

-Safety Valve is a deterministic, pre-token input gate for LLM systems.

-It runs before a model is called.
-If a prompt is unsafe, it blocks it early.
-If a prompt is allowed, it passes through unchanged.

-This repository is an intentionally under-built public skeleton.
-It demonstrates the architecture and philosophy — not the full engine.
+# Safety Valve: Deterministic Pre-Token Gate for Reliable LLM Systems (CPU-Only)

+Probabilistic LLMs amplify unbounded inputs into unbounded risk.

+Without a deterministic bound before inference, no downstream safety layer can be reliable.
+Safety Valve enforces that bound at token zero: it evaluates an input before any model is invoked and returns a deterministic decision — ALLOW or BLOCK.

 ---

+## Architecture Overview

+User Prompt
+↓
+[ Safety Valve ]
+↓
+LLM Inference
+↓
+Output

+BLOCK → audit log only
+ALLOW → inference proceeds

+---

-## What this does
+## What Safety Valve does

 - Runs on CPU only
 - Deterministic (same input → same result)